GSA-TTS/FAC/docs/development.md

 docker compose run web python manage.py make_staff email@address
 ```

 Now, you can open [http://localhost:8000/admin](http://localhost:8000/admin) in your browser.
+(Use local host and not 0.0.0.0, to work with local login.gov auth.)

 ### Doing a clean set of tests